unameit10000000/filetransfer/README.md

  - When changing MySQL db/username/password, make sure to update `SQLALCHEMY_DATABASE_URI` in `run.py`.

 ***general***
- -  **WARNING**: As mentioned in `Dockerfile`, it's not recommended to create public images and deployments by using the Filebase Access keys inside a Dockerfile, instead modify the code and add it to a secured database instance.
+ -  **WARNING**: As mentioned in `Dockerfile`, it's not recommended to create public images and deployments by using the Filebase Access keys inside a Dockerfile, instead modify the code so it can be added to a secured database instance.
+(During the login process for example)

  **TODO**:
  -  Create a profile and insert Filebase Access Keys via the initial login page instead of hardcoded.